ethereum/solidity-website/src/posts/2026-04-15-solidity-developer-survey-2025-results.md

 - [2024 survey results](/blog/2025/04/25/solidity-developer-survey-2024-results/)
 - [2023 survey results](/blog/2024/04/03/solidity-developer-survey-2023-results/)

-Thank you to everyone who participated.
+Thank you to everyone who participated, and to the projects and community members who helped spread the word and increase the survey's reach.
 As a reminder, we put up a Devcon 8 ticket for a random draw among survey participants.
 The winner can expect an email from us soon.
 Please verify the sender address matches an @argot.org email.

+If you have additional feedback, the best place to share it is the [Solidity Forum](https://forum.soliditylang.org/).